Lorenz-127/Student-X/README.md

 ### Unfixed Bugs
-- So far, I have not encountered any other bugs.
+- Issue 09 The quiz form do not uncheck radio buttons after selecting the next button.

 ## Deployment